DEV-learn-co-students/cssi-prework-command-line-flatiron-labs/README.md

 You can also change directory back to your home directory from anywhere via `cd ~`.
 Remember that `~` is a shortcut that means home so if you type `cd ~` you are telling your terminal to change the working directory to your home directory.

+## `mkdir`

+To create a new directory (or folder) you'll want to use the `mkdir` command.
+Type `mkdir directory_name` replacing the directory_name with the name you'd like to call your directory.

+**Do This Now:** We're going to make a new directory called 'development' in our root folder that will hold on to all of our labs.
+Whenever you clone a repo from github, do it here so we can keep organized.
+Type `cd ~` to navigate to the root folder, and then `mkdir development` to create the directory.
+Type `ls` to confirm that it's there!

 ## `open ` - Opening Folders and Files

 When you're in Terminal, sometimes it is useful to open the current directory you're in, your working directory, in Finder.
 You can do this with `open .`.
 That will pop open the OS X Finder view of the directory you are in.